coleifer/peewee/docs/peewee/api.rst

             cs151 = Course.get(Course.name == 'CS 151')
             huey.courses.add([cs101, cs151])

-    .. py:method:: remove(value)
+    .. method:: remove(value)

-        :param value: Either a :py:class:`Model` instance, a list of model instances, or a :py:class:`ModelSelect`.
+        :param value: Either a :class:`Model` instance, a list of model instances, or a :class:`ModelSelect`.

         Disassociate ``value`` from the current instance.
-Like :py:meth:`~ManyToManyField.add`, you can pass in a model instance, a list of model instances, or even a :py:class:`ModelSelect`.
+Like :meth:`~ManyToManyField.add`, you can pass in a model instance, a list of model instances, or even a :class:`ModelSelect`.

         Example code: